WPP-Public/akqa-nz-dom-class/README.md

 ===========

 ### Replace no-js class with js
-Detect whether JavaScript is enabled and provide a hook for your CSS – a common technique with the h5bp html template.
+Detect whether JavaScript is enabled and provide a hook for your CSS – a common technique with the h5bp HTML template.

 ```javascript
 domClass( document.documentElement )